swissmanu/mse-paper-rxjs-debugger/content/content.md

 The authors further provided a debugger in form of an isolated visualizer sandbox: *RxFiddle*.
 The browser-based application executes an RxJS program and visualize its runtime behavior in two dimensions: A central (i) data-flow graph shows which elements in the graph interact with each other and a dynamic (ii) marble diagram[^1] represents the values which were processed by the graph over time.

 [^1]: Marble diagrams are a visualization technique used throughout the ReactiveX community to describe the behavior of a node in a data-flow graph graphically.
-A marble represents a value emitted by such a graph node.
+A marble represents a value emitted by a graph node.
 Marbles are arranged on a thread from left to right, indicating the point in time when their value was emitted.
 See https://rxmarbles.com/ for more examples.

 Both Banken et al. and Salvaneschi et al. suggested technical architectures for RP debugging systems.
 Both suggestions can be summarized as distributed systems consisting of two main components: The (i) instrumented RP runtime environment is augmented to produce debugging-relevant events (e.g. value emitted or graph node created).
 These events get processed by the actual (ii) debugger which provides a UI to inspect the RP programs state eventually.

 Another two years after Banken et al. published their work, Alabor et al. [@Alabor_Stolze_2020] examined the state of RxJS RP debugging.
-According to their research, software engineers still struggle to use appropriate tools to debug RxJS programs.
+According to their research, software engineers struggle to use appropriate tools to debug RxJS programs.
 The observational study the authors conducted produced the key finding of their work: Even though their subjects stated to know about suitable RP debugging utilities, none of them used such tools during the study.
-Alabor et al. credit this circumstance to the fact that their participants IDEs did not provide such suitable RP debugging utilities right at hand.
+Alabor et al. credited this circumstance to the fact that their participants IDEs did not provide suitable RP debugging utilities right at hand.

 Alabor et al. conclude that knowing about the correct RP debugging utility (e.g. *RxFiddle*) is not enough.
 The barrier to use such utilities must be minimized; i.e. in order to live up to their full potential, RP debugging utilities must be fully integrated into the IDE so using them is ideally only an engineers key press away and adheres to accustomed UX patterns known by them.